ENux-Distro/init.c/README.md

 GPL-v3.

 ## Note

+### *: May or may not be 10% all the time, but the boot speed was 18.42 seconds on my machine

 ### **init.c** was built and tested the most on **ENux 5.3.3**.
 If you want to use this init on other systems, be cautious as they haven't been tested yet.